 1Commodity description should be entered in the format NOUN, CATALOGUE NUMBER, ADDITIONAL INFORMATION.
-2Activity/unit is to be indicated in kBq, MBq, μ Ci or mCi (use the units from the catalogue).

 Canadian postal regulations prohibit the use of the postal service for the transfer of radioactive material.

 14.3 Transfers Within the University of Northern British Columbia

 Transfers of radioisotopes from one Internal Radioisotope Permit holder's control to another must not exceed the recipient's possession limit.
 Inventory records must indicate if material has been transferred along with the other permit involved.
 The Radiation Safety Officer must be informed of the transfer in writing before the transfer occurs.